 - Honestly, not as good as I thought it would be.
 I’d say it’s on par with Illume, which is still solid, but Diptyque costs 3x as much.
-And what good is a candle if it can’t throw for shit?
+And what good is a candle if you can’t smell it?
 Maybe I got a bad batch?
 I’m not sure, but this was a huge let down.

 - My husband has seen me spend money on bags, skincare, and all sorts of nonsense (yes I’m ashamed), but he never lost his mind until I bought these candles.
 And the worst part is, I accidentally left it burning one night, and when I woke up half of the candle was gone (╥﹏╥)

 - Bath & Body Works candles – Incredible throw, fun scents, but I get sick of them after a while.
 Like literally nauseous.
 Plus I didn’t really care for their old packaging, but holy bananas have you seen some of their new candles?
 Someone is jumping on the marble bandwagon and I’m all for it!